 Ugadi / Yugadi name is derived from two Sanskrit words Yuga and Adi, which means age ( Yuga ) and beginning ( Adi ) respectively.
 The Ugadi festival comes on different days each year, the festival is based on the calendar of the Lunar calendar.

 It is believed that the creator of the Hindu pantheon Lord Brahma started creation on this day – “Chaitra Suddha Padhyami” or the Ugadi day.
-Also the calculations of the great Indian Mathematician Bhaskaracharya proclaim the Ugadi day as the beginning of the New Year, New month and New day.
-The onset of spring also marks a beginning of new life with plants acquiring new life, shoots and leaves.
-The vibrancy of life and verdant fields, meadows full of colourful blossoms signify growth, prosperity and well-being.
+Also, the calculations of the great Indian Mathematician Bhaskaracharya proclaim the Ugadi day as the beginning of the New Year, New month and New day.
+The onset of spring also marks the beginning of new life with plants acquiring new life, shoots, and leaves.
+The vibrancy of life and verdant fields, meadows full of colorful blossoms signify growth, prosperity, and well-being.